This post is sponsored by Cricut. All opinions expressed are my own.

-Do you know anybody that is ALWAYS COLD?
+Do you know anybody who is ALWAYS COLD?
 That is totally me.
 I'm cold in the winter because, well, it's winter.
-And I'm cold in the summer because everyone has their air conditioners turned all the way up!
+And I'm freezing in the summer because everyone has their air conditioners turned all the way up!

 - I'm So Freaking Cold - Cricut Design Space